Public Humanities Graduate Practicum

 PROJECTS

 Practicum Fellows design and pursue a range of projects, including podcasts, public syllabi, short films, walking tours, exhibits, community events, installations, and performances.
-Descriptions of projects can be found on our Current and Previous Fellows pages.
+New 2024-2025 Fellows will be posted soon, but you can read descriptions from past projects on our 2023-2024 Fellows page.

 The Public Humanities Graduate Practicum is sponsored by the Alice Kaplan Institute for the Humanities, the Center for Civic Engagement, and Northwestern Career Advancement